neojingyi/valyuXcrewAI/README.md

 ## ⚠️ Limitations & Future Improvements

 - ❌ No fallback if Valyu API fails (e.g. network errors, bad auth)
-- ❌ Only one agent; no task delegation or multi-agent strategy
+- ❌ Only one agent (no task delegation or multi-agent strategy)
 - ❌ no GUI or web interface
 - ✅ Future: Add logging, improve validation, retry logic, and a simple frontend